cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 UtilizationModelDynamic
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: protected UtilizationModelDynamic(UtilizationModelDynamic source)
+.. java:constructor:: @SuppressWarnings protected UtilizationModelDynamic(UtilizationModelDynamic source)
    :outertype: UtilizationModelDynamic

-   A copy constructor that creates a read-only UtilizationModelDynamic based on a source object
+   A copy constructor that creates a read-only UtilizationModelDynamic based on a source object.

    :param source: the source UtilizationModelDynamic to create an instance from